typst/typst/tests/suite/scripting/destructuring.typ

 --- destructuring-let-array-trailing-placeholders ---
 // Trailing placeholders.
 // Error: 10-11 not enough elements to destructure
-// Hint: 10-11 the provided array has a length of 1
+// Hint: 10-11 the provided array has a length of 1, but the pattern expects 5 elements
 #let (a, _, _, _, _) = (1,)
 #test(a, 1)